Suspense permeates every genre and story out there. It can be felt long after the novel has been put down and well into the night.

 Why is Suspense Important?

-“We create reader empathy by giving the character a desire, wound or internal struggle that readers can identify with.
+“We create reader empathy by giving the character a desire, wound, or internal struggle that readers can identify with.
 The more they empathize, the closer their connection with the story will be.
 Once they care about and identify with a character, readers will be invested when they see the character struggling to get what he most desires.

 We want readers to worry about whether or not the character will get what he wants.
 Only when readers know what the character wants will they know what’s at stake.
 And only when they know what’s at stake will they be engaged in the story.
 To get readers more invested in your novel, make clear: 1) What your character desires (love, freedom, adventure, forgiveness, etc.); 2) what is keeping him from getting it; and 3) what terrible consequences will result if he doesn’t get it.

 Suspense builds as danger approaches.
 Readers experience apprehension when a character they care about is in peril.
 This doesn’t have to be a life-and-death situation.
-Depending on your genre, the threat may involve the character’s physical, psychological, emotional, spiritual or relational well-being.
+Depending on your genre, the threat may involve the character’s physical, psychological, emotional, spiritual, or relational well-being.
 Whatever your genre, show that something terrible is about to happen—then postpone the resolution to sustain the suspense.

 We need to escalate the tension in our stories until it reaches a satisfying climax.
-Raise the stakes by making the danger more imminent, intimate, personal and devastating.
+Raise the stakes by making the danger more imminent, intimate, personal, and devastating.
 So, if the moon explodes in Act 1, the entire galaxy better be at risk by Act 3.
 If tension doesn’t escalate, the suspense you’ve been developing will evaporate.”

-8 Ways to Add Suspense to Your Writing
+How to Use Suspense in Your Writing

 Here are some additional ways to add more suspense to your story: